Creutzfeldt-Jakob disease (CJD) is the most common human form of a group of rare, fatal brain disorders known as prion diseases.

 Specific Creutzfeldt-Jakob disease symptoms experienced by an individual and the order in which they appear can differ significantly.
 Some common symptoms include:

 - Agitation, apathy and mood swings.

-- Rapidly worsening confusion, disorientation, and problems with memory, thinking, planning and judgment.
+- Problems with memory, thinking, planning and judgment.

 - Difficulty walking.